The Waltons: Setting

 The main story is set in Walton's Mountain, a fictional mountain community in the fictitious Jefferson County, Virginia.
 The stories are based upon events in Hamner's childhood home in Schuyler in Nelson County, Virginia.

-The time period is from 1933 to 1946, during the Great Depression and World War II and the presidencies of Franklin D. Roosevelt and Harry S. Truman (who are occasionally mentioned); FDR's picture hangs in the Walton homestead and neighboring Ike Godsey's General Mercantile store.
-The deepest Depression year of 1933 is suggested by a mentioned reference to the opening of the Century of Progress exposition (World's Fair) held in Chicago, a brief shot of an antique automobile registration license plate, and when it is divulged in episode 5 that the date is in the spring of 1933.
+The time period is from 1933 to 1946, during the Great Depression in the United States and World War II.
+A portrait of president Franklin D. Roosevelt hangs in the Walton homestead and neighboring Ike Godsey's General Mercantile store.
+The year 1933 is suggested by a reference to the opening of the Century of Progress exposition (World's Fair) held in Chicago, a brief shot of an antique automobile registration license plate, and when it is divulged in episode 5 that the date is in the spring of 1933.
 The last episode of season one, "An Easter Story," is set in February–April 1934.
 The year 1934 is covered over two seasons, while some successive years are covered over the course of a few months.

 The series finale, "The Revel," revolves around a party and the invitation date is given as June 4, 1946.
 A span of 13 years is therefore covered in nine seasons.
 There are some chronological inconsistencies, most of which do not hinder the storyline.
 The episode depicting the attack on Pearl Harbor on December 7, 1941, was first broadcast on December 7, 1978.
+Although December 7, 1978, fell on a Thursday, the show's regular broadcast day, and December 7, 1941, was a Sunday, the show commemorating the attack was coordinated with the 37th anniversary of the actual event.